 define('WP_SITEURL', 'https://' . $_SERVER['HTTP_HOST'] . '/'); define('WP_HOME', 'https://' . $_SERVER['HTTP_HOST'] . '/');

-After editing the URL with your domain name hit CTRL+X and Enter.
-All edited content will be saved.
+After editing the URL with your domain name, hit CTRL+X and Enter on your keyboard to save changes.

 After a while, we open the site in a new tab for checking it’s working or not, and our all steps are great, all working.
 See the picture below.

 There also left some work you can see.
 We have to set up an SSL Certificate and Removing the Bitnami logo.
 So you can read our next blog for these works.